NCLEX Partial Credit System: How to Maximize Your Score

 - Stop Aiming for Perfection: Demonstrate your reasoning, not perfection.

-- Don’t Skip Options: Make educated guesses where you're unsure.
+- Don't Skip Options: Make educated guesses where you are unsure.

 - Work Systematically: Address the most confident items first.

-- Reduce Test Anxiety: Knowing you’ll get credit for good reasoning is a game-changer.
+- Reduce Test Anxiety: Knowing you will get credit for good reasoning is a game-changer.

 The Confidence Factor